AWA Washi (Papers)

 Awa washi paper has a supple softness and incredible strength.
 Its natural color (kinari) is unique to handmade paper and allows for a wide range of naturally-dyed products.

 How to make

-Fiber is extracted from carefully selected plants including mulberry, mitsumata (edgeworthia chrysantha) and ganpi, and then transformed into paper by means of a traditional paper making process.
-The most important stage in the paper-making process is the “nagashi-zuki” stage when fibers are manually swung around using a screen made from bamboo or Japanese nutmeg plant; in particular, keeping the thickness constant and eliminating uneven fibers requires enormous skill.
+Fiber is first extracted from carefully selected plants, including paper mulberry, mitsumata and gampi, and then transformed into paper using traditional methods.
+The most important stage in the process is nagashi-zuki, in which fibers are swirled around by hand on a screen made from bamboo or Japanese nutmeg-yew.
+Particular skill is required to eliminate uneven fibers and maintain a consistent thickness.